 Adaptable to different roles and responsibilities

 A nurse working in emergency care must have a strong understanding of various protocols and procedures.
 Proficiency in wound care, CPR and rapid trauma assessment is vital for the role of a nurse.
-Additionally, handling critical situations and working effectively under pressure is needed while working in the emergency care.
+Additionally, handling critical situations and working effectively under pressure is needed while working in emergency care.
 It is an essential nurse skill to have.

 Important skills for nurses working in emergency care include: